Mortal Kombat (2021 film): Music

 The score for Mortal Kombat was composed by Benjamin Wallfisch.
 In March 2021, director Simon McQuoid revealed that Wallfisch actually began compositions for the film before he was officially hired on the project and that the film will include a new version of the track "Techno Syndrome" by The Immortals, produced by Wallfisch.

 Release

 Marketing

-On January 15, 2021, which was when the film was initially set to release prior to being delayed due the COVID-19 pandemic, Entertainment Weekly released a first look of the film, which contained several behind the scenes photos.
+On January 15, 2021, which was when the film was initially set to release prior to being delayed due to the COVID-19 pandemic, Entertainment Weekly released a first look of the film, which contained several behind the scenes photos.
 On February 17, 2021, a series of character posters were released for the film, along with the next announcement that the film's first trailer would be released the following day.
 On February 18, 2021, the first red band trailer for the film was released online.
 The film's first trailer had become the most-watched red-band trailer until the release of the first trailer of The Suicide Squad a month later.